 How does this Club Supported COBDR Adventure Work ?

-Brief synopsis on camping and meals before we get into the route:
+Brief synopsis on camping and meals on the Colorado Backroads Discovery Ride + before we get into the route info:

 - Sign-In at the Ute Casino on Thursday afternoon

 - On the start of Day 1 (Friday) Breakfast is available at the Ute Casino.

 - Camping is included with Club membership on Days 1&2.

 - Days 1, 2 are remote campgrounds.